sangeerthanp/Calculator/README.md

 # Calculator
-A very basic calculator application created using Java.
+A calculator application created using Java.

 ## Thank You!
 Please ⭐️ this repo and share it with others